Section I: Employment

 Personal Data Changes

 It is the responsibility of each employee to promptly notify the Company of any changes in personal data.
-Personal mailing addresses, telephone numbers, number and names of dependents, individuals to be emergency contacts, educational accomplishments and other such status reports should be accurate and current at all times.
+Personal mailing addresses, telephone numbers, number and names of dependents, individuals to be emergency contacts, educational accomplishments and other such status reports should always be accurate and current.
 If any personal data has been changed, please notify the Human Resources department.

 The Company is strongly committed to providing a safe workplace.
 The purpose of this policy is to minimize the risk of personal injury to employees and damage to Company and personal property.